soudev/knowledge.mine/stuff/nodejs.md

 * [Breach](http://breach.cc/) - A browser for the HTML5 era Entirely written in Javascript.
 Free.
 Modular.
 Hackable.

+* [Vivaldi](https://vivaldi.com/) - has a powerful feature set, but thats not all.
+One of the things that makes Vivaldi unique is that it’s built on modern Web technologies.
+We use JavaScript and React to create the user interface — with the help of Node.js, Browserify and a long list of NPM modules.
+Vivaldi is the web built with the web.

 --

 * [Node Twitter Sentiment | Michael Herman](http://mherman.org/blog/2014/02/19/node-twitter-sentiment/)